JitenShahani/ApiVersioningDemo-.NET-9/README.md

 app.UseSwagger (c => c.RouteTemplate = "openApi/{documentName}.json");
 ```

-✅ This configuration uses `AddSwaggerGen(...)` to generate versioned OpenAPI documents.
+✅ This configuration uses Swashbuckle's `AddSwaggerGen(...)` to generate versioned OpenAPI documents.
 These are served at `/openApi/v1.json`, `/openApi/v2.json`, matching the same route template.
 Any existing metadata or settings from AddOpenApi() do not apply.
 Swashbuckle owns the generation process and must be re-configured independently.

+> ℹ️ Note: Use `app.MapOpenApi(...)` in the middleware only when generating documents via `AddOpenApi()`.
+Use `app.UseSwagger(...)` in the middleware exclusively with `AddSwaggerGen()`.
+Each middleware binds to its corresponding document generation strategy mixing them can lead to missing endpoints.

+> 💡 Note on Deprecated Metadata: For Minimal APIs, applying `[Obsolete("...")]` or using `.Deprecated()` extension method does **not** automatically reflect deprecation in OpenAPI documents.
+This applies **regardless of whether the documents are generated via `AddOpenApi()` or Swashbuckle's `AddSwaggerGen()`**.
+To correctly mark a Minimal endpoint as deprecated in your documentation, you must explicitly set it using `.WithOpenApi(operation => { operation.Deprecated = true; return operation; })`.

 #### 📘 UI Client Integration Overview

-Once versioned OpenAPI documents are registered, they can be rendered using UI clients like `Swagger` or `Scalar`.
+Once versioned OpenAPI documents are registered, they can be rendered using UI clients like `Swagger UI` or `Scalar`.
 These integrations allow developers to explore grouped endpoints, inspect metadata, and test versioned APIs interactively.

 The following sections walks through configuration for each UI client.